-3. Consider Malpractice Insurance
+Consider Malpractice Insurance

 Don’t ignore the issue of malpractice insurance when you are weighing the pros and cons of going part-time.
 You need to be certain you will be covered during your part-time years and after you stop practicing completely.
 “Tail coverage” can protect you against any malpractice claims that may be filed against you after you retire.

-CIG Capital Advisors Can Help with Retirement Planning
+We Can Help with Retirement Planning

 Whether you are serious about transitioning to part-time work or are simply exploring your options, be sure to consult with us.
-We can help evaluate your personal financial preparedness for retirement and assess the need for other steps, like medical practice valuation or a partnership exit strategy.
-Schedule a complimentary consultation with a CIG Capital Advisors professional to discuss your specific situation at www.calendly.com/yhai.
+We can help you run the numbers and evaluate your financial preparedness for retirement.

 Lay the Groundwork

 Start by taking a critical look at your practice’s current financial condition.
 Identify areas of weakness.
-For example, does your medical practice experience poor collections or weak cash flow?
+For example, does your practice experience poor collections or weak cash flow?
 How do your staffing levels compare to those of similar practices?
 Issues such as these can reduce the appeal of your practice.
 It’s to your benefit to deal with them well before you put your practice on the market.

 Identify Potential Buyers

-If retirement is your goal, you may opt for a gradual buy-in by a physician who will take over your practice.
+If retirement is your goal, you may opt for a gradual buy-in by a provider who will take over your practice.
 Typically, this arrangement requires you to employ the prospective buyer and, under the terms of the deal, after a trial period of a year or two, offer a partnership with a documented exit arrangement for you.
 This arrangement could be in the form of a severance package.